aashishjoshisonetel/hipchat-room-message-APIv2/README.md

 This is a fork of the simple perl script based on the script originally developed by tobeychris.
 This will use Hipchat's API v2 to send a message to a room after passing in the room name, authentication token and a message.
 This also includes features for selecting the colour, notifying the room, passing in an html message, using a proxy and using API v1 if needed.

-This script was originally developed in a CentOS 6.4 environment.
-It has been successfully tested in a Windoes 7 Professional (32-bit) environment as well.
+This script was originally developed in a CentOS 6.4 environment and has been successfully tested in a Windows 7 Professional (32-bit) environment as well.

 Sample Script Output:
 This script will send a notification to hipchat.